steptosky/3DsMax-XplnObj/readme.md

 - If you are going to develop you may generate the `Visual Studio 2017` project with the file `msvc-2017.bat` in the root repository folder.
   You may copy that file and make necessary changes as you wish using the origin script as the example.
   You may copy `conanfile.txt` and name it as `dev-conanfile.txt` then this file will be used during project generation.
-    It is useful when you are developing only for certaing 3Ds Max versions but you want all the versions to be built with your CI.
+    It is useful when you are developing only for certain 3Ds Max versions but you want all the versions to be built with your CI.
     **Don't forget to update data** in the `dev-conanfile.txt` when you pull new changes from the repository or you changed commit or branch because dependencies' versions could also be changed.
 - If you just want to build the plugins you may use the scripts inside the `ci` folder.